Orleans Racing: Truck No. 77 History

+Truck No. 77 results

 Demise

 For 2008, SPR was to merge with Toyota team Wyler Racing to form Wyler-Gaughan Racing.
 The partnership, however, would involve the Gaughans leaving their home state of Nevada for Mooresville, North Carolina and switching manufacturers to Toyota, along with having a teammate, Richard Johns.
 However, for unknown reasons, the deal fell through and South Point Racing was disbanded, with only Brendan and 10–12 of his crew remaining, eventually moving to Circle Bar Racing.
 The shop was inactive for three months but was most recently used by Cup teams as a shelter during the extremely rainy Auto Club 500.